The best Spanish islands

 It is also the only island that you cannot reach with a direct flight.
 There is no airport.

-You will have instead to fly to Ibiza, take a bus to the pier and get a ferry there to Formentera.
-Alternatively, check this package that organises all you need for you.
+You will have instead to fly to Ibiza, take a bus to the pier and get a ferry ride from Ibiza to Formentera.

 This is a very quiet island without almost any sign of nightlife (there is only a small club).

-Formentera is very popular for the amazing beaches and for the charming villages and towns.
+Formentera is very popular for its beautiful beaches, the azure water and the charming villages and towns.

-Tourism has had less of an impact as in the other Balearic Islands.
+Tourism has had less of an impact than in the other Balearic Islands.

 You will experience mostly small houses, some of them with a unique Balearic design.

-You can also decide to visit Formentera with a day-trip from Ibiza, Simply take a fast ferry (see tickets prices here) and enjoy your day.
+You can also decide to visit Formentera with a day trip from Ibiza, take a fast ferry (see ticket prices here) and enjoy your day.

 Here is an important thing, if you plan to stay in Formentera, book well in advance, especially in July and August, because there are not as many Hotels and AirBnb.